cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    subjectProofOfPossessionAlgorithm: AlgorithmIdentifier,
 )
 ~~~~~~~~~~~
-{: #fig-C509CSRCDDL title="CDDL for C509CertificateSigningRequest."}
+{: #fig-C509CSRCDDL title="CDDL for C509CertificateRequest."}
 {: artwork-align="center"}

-After verifying the subjectProofOfPossessionValue, the CA MAY transform the C509CertificateSigningRequest into a RFC 2985 CertificationRequestInfo for compatibility with existing procedures and code.
+After verifying the subjectProofOfPossessionValue, the CA MAY transform the C509CertificateRequest into a {{RFC2986}} CertificationRequestInfo for compatibility with existing procedures and code.

 # C509 Certificate Revocation List {#CRL}